mongodb/docs/source/custom-type.rst

 ===================

 This is an example of using a custom type with PyMongo.
-The example here shows how to subclass :py:class`~bson.codec_options.TypeCodec` to write a type codec, which is used to populate a :py:class`~bson.codec_options.TypeRegistry`.
+The example here shows how to subclass :py:class:`~bson.codec_options.TypeCodec` to write a type codec, which is used to populate a :py:class:`~bson.codec_options.TypeRegistry`.
-The type registry can then be used to create a custom-type-aware :py:class`~pymongo.collection.Collection`.
+The type registry can then be used to create a custom-type-aware :py:class:`~pymongo.collection.Collection`.
 Read and write operations issued against the resulting collection object transparently manipulate documents as they are saved to or retrieved from MongoDB.